1951 Philadelphia Eagles season: Game 2 vs San Francisco 49ers

-Week 9 vs Pitt Steelers
+Game 9 vs Pittsburgh Steelers

-Week 12 vs Cleve Browns
+Game 12 vs Cleveland Browns

 The Eagles lost for the 4th time to the former AAFC member.
 They were out played by the American Conference champions Cleveland Browns, as they could only manage a net passing yard total of 8 yards for the game on 9 completions.
 The Eagles forced the Browns to turn the ball over 4 times, and sacked Otto Graham in the end zone for a safety as the only bright points of the game for the Eagles.

 Standings

 Playoffs

 The Philadelphia eagles finished with a 4–8–0 record and failed to make it to the 1951 NFL Championship Game.
 The game was played between the Cleveland Browns and Los Angeles Rams in Los Angeles on December 23, 1951, with an attendance of 59,475.